 Part 5 (15%): Contributing to Academic Excellence by Mentoring

-- serving as a resident advisor
+- Serving as a resident advisor

-- counseling a learner with difficulty
+- Longitudinal counseling/remediation of a learner with difficulty

-- speaking at a “career night” or discipline-specific student interest group
+- Speaking at a “career night” or discipline-specific student interest group

-- performing peer evaluations
+- Performing peer evaluations

-- mentoring activities within and outside of the department and/or institution
+- Mentoring activities within and outside of the department and/or institution

 When possible, describe the context of your mentoring activity (including number of mentees, duration of mentoring relationships, type of mentoring [assigned advisor, mentoring a research project, overall career mentoring]), the impact your advisor/mentor activities have had on learners, and/or mentee accomplishments and successes related to the mentoring, such as tenure achievement, grants obtained, new courses developed.
 Please use the table below to summarize.